Skip to main content

 updateQueryData - Optimistic Updates

-Update cached query data programmatically without refetching.
+Manually update query cache data with optimistic updates.
 Perfect for optimistic updates where you update the cache immediately while mutations are in flight.

 /**